View a Related Video

 If this is the first time you are running

-gulp local in this directory, this command creates a sub directory called LocalDistribution.
-It then compiles the source files and outputs them to this directory.
+gulp local in this directory, this command creates a local distribution directory.

 Navigate to the local version of the application using one of the following URLs: